 The FAA issued a notice on Tuesday suspending all U.S. flights to and from Israel's Ben-Gurion International Airport "for a period of up to 24 hours."

-- UMass Amherst cancels study abroad programs in Israel for fall semester
+- UMass Amherst Scraps Fall Studies in Israel

 The notice came following Tuesday's rocket attack on Yehud, a town just a few miles from Ben-Gurion airport.

 Delta Airlines issued a separate statement announcing they are suspending all their flights indefinitely.